Swapnil-ingle/XLS_file_processor/README.md

 3. All rows, until EOF, will be merged to the output file.
 (Any empty rows, will also be merged as is.)

 4. All the headers will be converted to lowercase to avoid case-sensitivity issues while matching the various headers of multiple files.

+## Using the scripts on a remote machine

+Once the program is setup the scripts can be moved to any machine where it needs to be executed.
+Copy the **$XLS_REPO/build/install** folder to the destination server/machine where you need to execute this.

+Once you have the *scripts(/bin)* and the */lib* folder on the target server you can follow the **"How to run"** section